History of Deebo Samuel in Timeline

 2024: Contract Guaranteed

-In 2024, after being traded, the Washington Commanders guaranteed Deebo Samuel's $17 million base salary and included an additional $3 million in incentives.
+In 2024, the Washington Commanders guaranteed Deebo Samuel's $17 million base salary and included an additional $3 million in incentives.

 2024: Jersey Changes and Season Performance

-Prior to the 2024 season, Deebo Samuel changed his jersey number from 19 to 1 and added "Sr." to his name.
-He finished the season with 51 receptions for 670 yards and three receiving touchdowns, along with 42 carries for 136 yards and a rushing touchdown.
+Prior to the 2024 season, Deebo Samuel changed his jersey number from 19 to 1 and added "Sr." to his last name.
+During the season, he scored his first touchdown in Week 1 against the New York Jets and had a notable game against the Seattle Seahawks in Week 5.
+He finished the season with 51 receptions for 670 yards and three receiving touchdowns.

 On March 12, 2025, Deebo Samuel was traded to the Washington Commanders for a fifth-round selection in the 2025 NFL draft.

-Deebo Samuel finished the 2025 season with the Washington Commanders with 72 receptions for 727 yards and five receiving touchdowns to go with a rushing touchdown.
+In 2025, Deebo Samuel finished his season with the Washington Commanders with 72 receptions for 727 yards and five receiving touchdowns, along with a rushing touchdown.